How is Reopening Going for Hendricks County, Indiana?

-Beginning Monday, July 27, the state of Indiana will implement a mask mandate for all counties.
+Beginning Monday, July 27, 2020, the state of Indiana implemented a mask mandate for all counties.
 The mandate requires that anyone age 8 and older must wear a face mask in indoor public spaces, commercial entities, transportation services or in outdoor public spaces where social distancing is not possible.

 Hendricks County Mask Regulations

-Please be advised that the Hendricks County Commissioners have mandated that all County employees and members of the public must wear masks, cloth facial coverings, or a face shield (if a physician states you cannot wear a mask or cloth facial covering) while inside County buildings, effective Thursday, July 23.
+Please be advised that the Hendricks County Commissioners have mandated that all County employees and members of the public must wear masks, cloth facial coverings or a face shield (if a physician states you cannot wear a mask or cloth facial covering) while inside County buildings, effective Thursday, July 23, 2020.
 This includes places like the main Hendricks County Parks & Recreation office in Danville and the Nature Center at McCloud Nature Park.

 We will monitor the local level of new COVID-19 cases per day.
 Below is a snapshot of how Hendricks County is doing.
-For a more complete picture, download the COVID-19 Case Comparison Report that also includes case data for Indiana and the United Sates.
+For a more complete picture, view COVID-19 Case Comparison Report that also includes case data for Indiana and the United States.

 Hoosier Hospitality Promise